RU09342/lab-6taking-control-over-your-embedded-life-team-tanner-and-russell/Open Loop Systems/README.md

 data and act appropriately.
 Whenever a new temperature was received the code would set the correct duty cycle based on a hard coded duty cycle vs temperature curve.
 The curve was decided based on various testing points taken between 0% duty cycle and 100% duty cycle in increments of 20%.
-The data can be seen below
+The data can be seen below.

 |Fan Duty Cycle | Temperature   |
 |:-------------:|:-------------:|